acids-ircam/neurorack/README.md

   <img src="neurorack_hardware.png">
 </p>

+The hardware part features 4 CV and 2 Gates (along with a screen, rotary and button for handling the menus), which all communicate with specific Python libraries.
+Note that the behavior of these controls (and the module itself) is highly dependent on the type of deep model embedded.
+For this first version of the Neurorack, we implemented a descriptor-based impact sounds generator, described in the software section.

 Everything in this project is under the [CC NC-BY-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) licence, which means you can adapt, share, tweak, dance with, destroy anything here as long as there is no commercial use involved.

 ## Hardware